 All the seasonal entertainment at Walt Disney World is included in the normal ticket admission with the exception of the night time Mickey’s Very Merry Christmas Party at Magic Kingdom which is by separate ticket admission.

-The Walt Disney World Resort offers everything from the millions of lights at the Osborne Family Spectacle of Lights at Disney’s Hollywood Studios, to the Candlelight Processionals at EPCOT, the new illuminated Cinderella’s Castle, fireworks spectacular and parade at Mickey’s Very Merry Christmas Party at the Magic Kingdom and the special seasonal parade at Disney’s Animal Kingdom.
+The Walt Disney World Resort offers everything from the Candlelight Processionals at EPCOT, “Jingle Bell, Jingle BAM!” at Disney’s Hollywood Studios and the new illuminated Cinderella’s Castle, fireworks spectacular and parade at Mickey’s Very Merry Christmas Party at the Magic Kingdom.

 Note that the second parade at the Magic Kingdom is usually quieter so it is often easier to get a good view if you plan to watch the second parade.
 Frontierland makes a good vantage point.